-The same applies also to periods prior to the actual beginning of work under similar circumstances.
-This is because the employee is still considered as acting within the course of the employment.
+The same also applies to periods prior to the actual beginning of work under similar circumstances.
+This is because the employee is still considered as acting within the course of employment.

 Thus, workers compensation has been awarded to employees in the following circumstances:

 - An employee who fell in the parking lot on the premises fifteen minutes before the day's work was to begin;

 - An employee who fell in an elevator on the premises forty-five minutes before the work shift began;

 - An employee arriving some forty-five minutes before his scheduled working time, who was injured by slipping on a bottle in the employer's parking lot;

 - An employee who, even after being fired, was injured while completing his workday at an outlying work site to which he had been transported by his employer;

 - An employee who was attacked by a jealous husband as he arrived about thirty minutes early for his scheduled shift; and

 - An employee who was attacked by her estranged husband in the employer's parking lot three minutes after the end of her shift.